beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 --------

-This proposal adds additional self-management capabilities for Beaker's user groups, as well as adding the ability for a job to be owned by a group in addition to the submitting user.
+This proposal adds additional self-management capabilities for Beaker's user groups, adding the ability for a job to be owned by a group, and submitting a job via a :term:`submission delegate`.

 Dependencies